 - Climate risk and opportunity assessment

-- Fellow, Institute of Environmental Management and Assessment (FIEMA)
+- Fellow, Institute for Environmental Management and Assessment (FIEMA), UK

 In a nutshell, tell us about yourself.